 - 2 At the Temp File Directory field, enter a new directory if the specified directory does not have enough space to perform the check.
-(The checking process on large file systems can take hundreds of megabytes or more of local system disk space for working files.) - 3 Select the file system you want to check.
-(Only file systems eligible for File System Expansion or Migration are shown.) - 4 Click Check to begin checking the selected file system.
-Current progress and other details about the checking process appear at the bottom of the screen.
+(The checking process on large file systems can take hundreds of megabytes or more of local system disk space for working files.) - 3 Select the file system you want to check. - 4 If you plan to run the check in read-only mode, Quantum recommends running Recover Journal by clicking Recover Journal.
+When a message asks you to confirm that you want to run Recover Journal, click Yes to proceed or No to abort. - 5 Do one of the following: - a If the file system you want to check is active, click Check Read-Only to check the file system in read-only mode.